DJ-Dingo/pibooth-lcd-display/README.rst

 Options are available by editing the configuration file which is easily done using the command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Some of theese can also be changed in the pibooth menu under "Lcd_i2c":raw-html:`<br />`
 ::

    $ pibooth --config